top of page

 CLUB ACT at The Mastercard Midnight Theater 2024

-Directed and choreographed by Cam Loeser, The NEW Jack Cole Dancers' CLUB ACT is the only performance venture of its kind—bringing Cole’s revolutionary style back to life for a new generation.
+Directed and Choreographed by Cam Loeser, The NEW Jack Cole Dancers' CLUB ACT is the only performance venture of its kind—bringing Cole’s revolutionary style back to life for a new generation.

 The NEW Jack Cole Dancers' CLUB ACT is an immersive theatrical experience celebrating the electrifying legacy of jazz dance pioneer Jack Cole.
 Inspired by Cole’s legendary supper club performances, the show unfolds as a vibrant nightclub act featuring high-energy jazz and theater dance in Cole’s signature style—bold, virtuosic, and cinematic.